Faria-Zaman-Oiky/Tourism-Management-Final-Submission-SD-ii/README.md

 1. Install [XAMPP] and start *Apache* and *MySQL*.
 2. Open phpMyAdmin and create a database named *travel*.
 3. Import the SQL file from the database folder into the travel database.
 4. Update database connection details in your PHP files if needed.
+5. Click Code>Download ZIP.
+6. Place it in Xampp's htdocs folder.
+7. Open the browser and go to localhost.
+8. Run the project.

 ## Usage
 - The project starts from mainPage1.html